-It can take some planning to get your finances in order for the end of financial year, and this year may look a little different, come 30 June.
-The COVID-19 pandemic may have impacted your circumstances and therefore your situation could have changed.
+It always takes some planning to get your finances in order for the end of financial year, and this year may look a little different, come 30 June.
+The COVID-19 pandemic may have impacted your circumstances and therefore your situation could be looking different to normal.

 Perhaps you have been working from home, your wages may have reduced or been boosted by government payment support, or you have had to make major financial decisions as a result.